Skip to Main Content

 Gangnam's Dining Register and Where One Degree North Sits Within It

 Gangnam-gu runs on a logic that is easy to misread from the outside.
 The district contains everything from multi-starred omakase rooms to neighbourhood canteens, often within the same block, and price point alone tells you very little about kitchen ambition.
 The more useful distinction is between venues that have attracted some form of independent recognition and those that have not.
-One Degree North, located at 116 Nonhyeon-dong, falls into the first category: it has held a Michelin Plate distinction for two consecutive years, in 2024 and 2025, which places it on the lower tier of the Guide's recognition scale but inside it nonetheless.
-A Michelin Plate signals a kitchen that inspects well, even if it has not yet reached the star thresholds occupied by neighbours like Jungsik or the refined Korean formats at Mingles.
+One Degree North, located at 116 Nonhyeon-dong, falls into the first category: it has held a Michelin Plate distinction for two consecutive years, in 2024 and 2025.
+A Michelin Plate signals a kitchen that merits attention, even if it has not yet reached the star thresholds occupied by neighbours like Jungsik or the refined Korean formats at Mingles.

 At the single-won price tier, One Degree North prices well below Gangnam's upper bracket.
 For comparison, the Korean-contemporary rooms at the four-won level, such as 7th Door or Onjium, operate in a different spending register entirely.
 One Degree North's position suggests a kitchen focused on accessibility without abandoning the standards that repeated Michelin attention requires.